Am I required to attend orientation to sign up for benefits?

 We just had a new baby.
 Do we wait until we get the social security card to add the baby?

 No, do not wait!
 You only have 31 days from the baby’s birth to add them to your medical insurance.
 It’s best to add the baby as soon as you can after birth.
-Once you receive your baby’s social security number, contact Human Resources and we will update your insurance plan records.
+Then later, once you receive your baby’s social security number, contact Human Resources and we will update your insurance plan records.

 My son will turn 26 next month.
 When do I take him off my insurance?